axisgroup/qlik-hooks/docs/introduction/why-hooks.md

 # Why Qlik Hooks?

-[React Hooks](https://reactjs.org/docs/hooks-intro.html) are functions that let you "hook into" React state from function components.
-They provide a method to extract stateful logic from React components, so they can be shared and reused between components.
-Hooks greatly lessen the need for Class-based React components, allowing for functional components to used while still preserving the stateful nature of a Class.
+[React Hooks](https://reactjs.org/docs/hooks-intro.html) are functions that let you "hook into" React state from functional components.
+They provide a method to extract stateful logic from React components so they can be shared and reused in a declarative format, lessening the need for Class-based React components.

 _Class-Component_